chinamike65/hugo-tuolesi/content/book2/book2en.md

 The holy names of the three parents are all included.

-"Snowland Zhiyan Tsongkhapa, pray in front of Luosang Zhahua", "Luosang Zhahua" is the holy name of Master Tsongkhapa.
+"Crown jewel of the Sages of the Land of Snows, Tsongkhapa, Lobsang Drakpa, at your feet, I pray.", "Lobsang Drakpa" is the holy name of Master Tsongkhapa.

 Master Tsongkhapa's prayer contains four holy names.

 The merits of the four holy names.

-The merit of reciting the holy name of Guanyin Bodhisattva is the same as the merit of reciting the holy name of Buddha and Bodhisattva as many as 6.2 billion grains of sand in the Ganges.
+The merit of reciting the holy name of Guanyin Bodhisattva (Avalokitesvara) is the same as the merit of reciting the holy name of Buddha and Bodhisattva as many times as 6.2 billion grains of sand in the Ganges.

-The merit of reciting the holy name of Manjushri is the same as the merit of reciting the holy name of the Buddhas and Tathagatas, because Manjushri Bodhisattva is the master of the Buddhas and Tathagatas.
-Before the Buddhas and Tathagatas became Buddhas, he was the master of the Buddhas and Tathagatas.
+The merit of reciting the holy name of Manjushri is the same as the merit of reciting the holy name of the Buddhas and Tathagatas, because Manjushri Bodhisattva is the teacher of the Buddhas and Tathagatas.
+Before the Buddhas and Tathagatas became Buddhas, he was the teacher of the Buddhas and Tathagatas.
 The Buddha taught the scriptures and preached the Dharma.

-After they became Buddhas, Manjushri became the disciples of all Buddhas and Tathagatas, and propagated the Dharma.
+After they became Buddhas, Manjushri became the disciple of all Buddhas and Tathagatas, and propagated the Dharma.

 The vow power of Manjushri is the most extraordinary vow power of the Buddhas and Tathagatas.